Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                Also can be set using `DefaultHeartbeatInterval`
                                environment variable in the form of a duration string in the form `[d.]hh:mm:ss[.fffffff]`.
+      --ucr, --usecyclicreads, --DefaultSamplingUsingCyclicRead[=VALUE]
+                             All nodes should be sampled using periodical client reads instead of subscriptions services,
+                               unless otherwise configured.
+                               Default: `false`.
       --da, --deferredacks, --UseDeferredAcknoledgements[=VALUE]
                              (Experimental) Acknoledge subscription
                                notifications only when the data has been successfully published.
                                Default: `false`.
+      --rbp, --rebrowseperiod, --DefaultRebrowsePeriod=VALUE
+                             (Experimental) The default time to wait until the address space model is browsed again when generating model change notifications.
+                               Default: `12:00:00`.
       --sqp, --sequentialpublishing, --EnableSequentialPublishing[=VALUE]
                              (Experimental) Explicitly disable or enable
                                sequential publishing.
                                Default: `true` (enabled).
-      --ucr, --usecyclicreads, --DefaultSamplingUsingCyclicRead[=VALUE]
-                             (Experimental) All nodes should be sampled using periodical client reads instead of subscriptions
-                               services, unless otherwise configured.
-                               Default: `false`.
       --urc, --usereverseconnect, --DefaultUseReverseConnect[=VALUE]
                              (Experimental) Use reverse connect for all
                                endpoints that are part of the subscription